 Content Formatting

-Format content for readability and scanning.
+Well-formatted content improves readability and scan-ability.

 ElementPurposeSEO Benefit